New Commercial Construction

 • All reviews have been completed.

-• General contractor and mechanical, electrical, and plumbing (MEP) professionals have confirmed through their permit portal account.
+• General contractor and sub-contractors (MEP’s) have confirmed through their portal account.

 • The pre-con meeting with Site Development has been completed.